Checking for structural anomalies

 Maternal biochemistry at 15-18 weeks is not routinely offered as part of the care package at St George’s University Hospitals NHS Foundation Trust.
 This procedure is regarded less accurate than the combination of the other two tests combined with maternal age.
 However, if you wish to have the procedure this can be arranged by the unit staff.

-The result of these tests provides an individual risk, expressed as a percentage.
-However, these tests alone cannot tell you if your fetus has normal chromosomes or not.
+The result of these tests provides an individual chance, expressed as a percentage.
+However, these tests alone cannot tell you if your fetus has the typical number of chromosomes or not.

-The test result will help us to place you in a low risk or a high risk group.
-Usually it is felt that a risk above 1/150 is sufficiently high to call for an invasive test to be offered to explore the chromosome of the fetus further.
+The test result will help us to place you in a low or a high chance group.
+Usually it is felt that a chance above 1/150 is sufficiently high to call for an invasive test to be offered to explore the chromosome of the fetus further.

 Three invasive procedures are available to explore this, each of which carries the same risk (around 1%) of miscarriage or fetal loss: